jmrose-misc/Portfolio/BliEnt/README.md

 ## Overview ##

 This particular sample within this repo is a key project of mine from 2023.
-At the time, we were seeking ways to maintain currency in out Operations Center documentation.
-Communication with my team within Service Operations, we determined that any automation we wrote would need to target documents that fell under specific health states and take action.
+At the time, we were seeking ways to maintain currency in our Operations Center documentation.
+By communicating with my team within Service Operations, we determined that any automation we wrote would need to target documents that fell under specific health states and take action from there.
 This particular script focuses on "Stale" docs, but we also had scripts for other health states.

 As a bonus, this would give the team more data to collect regarding document health and usage, as part of a larger reporting effort for the department.